-Alternatively, INIT can be held Low using an open-drain driver.
+INIT can be held Low using an open-drain driver.
 An open-drain is required since INIT is a bidirectional open-drain pin that is held Low by the FPGA while the configuration memory is being cleared.
-Extending the time that the pin is Low causes the configuration sequencer to act as if the configuration memory is still being cleared.
+Extending the time that the pin is Low causes the configuration sequencer to wait.
 Thus, configuration is delayed by preventing entry into the phase where data is loaded.